 Graduate Tuition.
-Graduate tuition is \$423 per quarter hour.
+Graduate tuition is \$442 per quarter hour.
 Tuition includes all laboratory fees except those at the WWC Marine Station at Rosario Beach.

 Books and School Supplies.
 Textbooks, school supplies, and other class materials are available at the College Store.
-Students should plan on approximately \$525 for such purchases each quarter.
+Students should plan on approximately \$550 for such purchases each quarter.

 Student Insurance.
-All enrolled, tuition-paying students attending the College Place campus, Montana sites or Rosario campus are covered by WWC's Student Accident Insurance Policy, with a maximum coverage of \$2,500 per accident.
-In addition WWC requires that all students be covered under the Mandatory Student Sickness and Additional Accident Insurance, unless the student submits documentation of insurance that would cover medical expenses within a 20 mile radius of the College.
-(Montana, Portland and Rosario students: please contact your Campus Office for requirements.)
+All enrolled, tuition-paying graduate students on the College Place campus, Missoula or Billings sites or Rosario campus are covered by WWC's Student Accident Insurance Policy, with a maximum coverage of \$2,500 per incident.
+In addition, WWC graduate students may purchase and be covered under the Mandatory Student Sickness and Additional Accident Insurance.
 For questions regarding coverage, claims or a brochure outlining the benefits, please contact Campus Health Services at 509/527-2425.
 WWC requires all international students to have the above medical insurance coverage.